 Renal Cell Cancer (RCC)

 Renal cell cancer is rare in children and adolescents younger than 15 years old.
 It is much more common in adolescents between 15 and 19 years old.
 Children and adolescents are more likely to be diagnosed with a large renal cell tumor or cancer that has spread.
-Renal cell cancers may spread to the lungs, liver, or lymph nodes.
+Renal cell cancers may spread to the lungs, liver, bone, or lymph nodes.
 Renal cell cancer may also be called renal cell carcinoma.

 Rhabdoid Tumor of the Kidney

 Rhabdoid tumor of the kidney is a type of kidney cancer that occurs mostly in infants and young children.
 It is often advanced at the time of diagnosis.
 Rhabdoid tumor of the kidney grows and spreads quickly, often to the lungs or brain.

 Children with a certain change in the SMARCB1 gene can also have tumors grow in the kidney, brain, or soft tissues.
 These children are checked regularly to see if a rhabdoid tumor has formed in the kidney or the brain: